harshn05/PyQt5-Grayscale-Animator/README.md

 # PyQt5-Numpy-Animator

-This is a simple PyQt5 application that generates and displays a 2D animation of random numpy arrays (grayscale images) using OpenCV.
+This is a simple PyQt5 application that generates a 2D animation of a time dependent numpy array.
+The animation display is embedded in the PyQt5 application window.
+The numpy data is changed (to mimic expanding circle) using opencv.

 ## Requirements

 - Python 3
 - PyQt5
 - NumPy
 - OpenCV

 ## How to Run